Technical climbing info

 After a fairly intense (ie. extremely dangerous) experience on Mount Hood’s North Face recently, Jess and I were feeling pretty risk adverse in approaching a tight weather window between periods of heavy unseasonal precip.
 We’ve been wanting to climb Colchuck’s North Buttress Couloir, but had never actually climbed Colchuck to begin with.
 Why not check it out?

 All things considered, there isn’t really much to write about for this climb.
 It is a relatively straight forward up and down.
-If you plan ahead, you can do a double tap of Dragontail by it’s West Route as well.
+If you plan ahead, you can do a double tap of Dragontail’s West Route.
 If we were to do it again, we would have probably slept in the parking lot the night before and climbed both peaks.

 Unfortunately, the North Buttress Couloir looked more melted out than we’d like.
 We’ll be back in 2021.